Career

 According to the Minimum Wages (Madhya Pradesh) Rules, 1958, the Madhya Pradesh government ensures compliance with these guidelines for both employers and employees in the state.
 The government has the authority to establish wage rates and revise them periodically as needed.

 Madhya Pradesh minimum wages are different for each working class.
-This depends on a worker’s skill level, with separate rates for all.
-Employers must ensure that workers in these jobs are paid at least the fixed minimum wage.
+This depends on a worker’s skill level, covering categories like unskilled workers, the Semi Skilled Rate in MP, and the Skilled Labour Rate in MP to ensure fair salaries across the state.
 If the employers do not abide by the rules, they may face some legal suits and actions.

-The MP Minimum Wages Advisory Board recently amended the salary rates, which will take effect on October 1, 2024.
-The following table shows the current minimum wages in Madhya Pradesh 2025 for scheduled employment:
+The MP Minimum Wages Advisory Board has recently amended the salary rates, which will take effect on October 1, 2025.
+The following table shows the current minimum wages in Madhya Pradesh 2025-26, for scheduled employment:

-The government’s daily wages are comparatively higher compared to other departments.
-The Minimum Wages in Madhya Pradesh for government departments are as follows:
+The government’s daily wages are relatively higher compared to other departments.
+The minimum wages in MP for government departments are as follows:

 MP has good agricultural land, and many farmers and laborers work on farms.
 So here are the current Minimum Wages in Madhya Pradesh for agrarian workers: